WebReflection/uhtml/README.md

 ## API Documentation

-Most information about _µhtml_ are written in the [documentation file](./DOCUMENTATION.md), but following you can read most essential details.
+Most information about _µhtml_ is written in the [documentation file](./DOCUMENTATION.md), but the following gives essential details.

 <details>
   <summary><strong>API Summary</strong></summary>